Waterloo, Ontario: Education and research

+Distilling and brewing

 Breweries and distilleries had been a significant industry in the Waterloo area until 1993 when a Labatt-owned brewery was shut down.
 The Brick Brewing Company operated in Waterloo but is now based in Kitchener.
 Waterloo was the original home of distiller Seagram (also the home town of many descendants of J.P.
 Seagram), which closed its Waterloo plant in 1992.
 Of the remaining Seagram buildings, one became home of the Centre for International Governance Innovation (CIGI), while others were converted into condominiums.

+Other

 The city encourages location filming of movies and TV series and many have taken advantage of Waterloo locations.
 Examples include Downsizing (released in 2017), The Demolisher (2015) and Degrassi: The Next Generation (2015).

 Arts and culture

 Kitchener–Waterloo Oktoberfest is a nine-day Oktoberfest celebration held in both Kitchener and Waterloo.
 It is the second largest Oktoberfest celebration in the world, and the largest outside of Germany.
 In 2013, CBC reported that the festival receives over 700,000 annual visitors, has 1,780 volunteers, was broadcast to 1.8 million national television viewers, and generated an estimated $21 million of economic activity.
 Tri-Pride is a non-profit LGBT pride festival held annually during Pride Month in the "tri-cities" of Cambridge, Kitchener and Waterloo.

 The Kitchener–Waterloo Symphony is located in Kitchener.
 According to their website, they perform over 222 concerts annually to an audience of over 90,000, both in the concert hall and across the Waterloo Region.
 The Waterloo Busker Carnival is a busking festival held annually in August in Waterloo public square.
 Admission is free, and the festival has been operating since 1989.
 The Rainbow Reels Queer and Trans Film Festival is an annual LBGT film festival which screens at Princess Twin Cinemas in Uptown Waterloo.